Why Index?

 Liz Montegary and Melissa Autumn White, eds., Mobile Desires: The Politics and Erotics of Mobility Justice (Palgrave Macmillan, 2015)

-Karen Messing, Pain and Prejudice: What Science Can Learn about Work from the People Who Do It (Between the Lines, 2014) (Shortlisted for the Science in Society General Book Award, 2014)
+Karen Messing, Pain and Prejudice: What Science Can Learn about Work from the People Who Do It (Between the Lines, 2014)

 Marnina Gonick & Susanne Gannon, eds., Becoming Girl: Collective Biography and the Production of Girlhood (Women’s Press, 2014)